Ayesha6555555/simon/README.md

 # simon
 this is our first game.
-this is our first websitr
+this is our first website